Email or username:

 That blog post also outlines a piece that wasn't obvious to me from the protocol spec: "An App View is the piece that actually assembles your feed and all the other data you see in the app, and is generally expected to be downstream from a BGS’s firehose of data."

-So algorithmic filtering presumably happens on a smaller server independent of both the BGS and PDS, which makes the nerwork even more complex than I visualized in the OP.
+So algorithmic filtering presumably happens on a smaller server independent of both the BGS and PDS, which makes the #Bluesky nerwork even more complex than I visualized in the OP.
 And presumably, anyone can run an App View, too.

 L. Rhodes replied to L.

-Here's 's diagram of the federated network.
+Here's #Bluesky's diagram of the federated network.

 Labelers are independent services where posts coming from the BGS are tagged to make them easier to filter.
 Accounts (and maybe admins) can then hook into a labeler to outsource some of the moderation load.